spasche/image-merge/README.txt

 = Usage with Python =

 import image_merge
-merged_image = image_merge.merge(image1, image2, ...)
+merged_image = image_merge.merge([image1, image2, ...], preserve_colors=False)

-Where image1, image2, imagen are strings with the PNG image bytes to be merged together (image2 will be placed above image1 and so on).
+Where image1, image2, ..., imageN are strings with the PNG image bytes to be merged together (image2 will be placed above image1 and so on).

+If the preserve_colors keyword argument is True (defaults to False), do not compose colors if the source and destination colors have the same rgba values.

 The function returns a string containing the merged PNG image.

 = Development notes =